Tai-Hsien/MeshSegNet/README.md

 <pre><code>python step3_training.py</pre></code>

-We provide a trained model and its training curves in “*./models*” folder.
+We provide two trained models (an upper and a lower) and the training curves in “*./models*” folder.

 Optional: